 Parents of small children and pet owners know that if sometimes things end up in the toilet that shouldn’t be.
 Whether it’s one of the kid’s or dog’s toys or random items from around the house, foreign objects make their way into toilets every day.
 The problem is, some items will get stuck on the way down and the water will flow back up out of the toilet and all over the bathroom floor.

 This one is, perhaps, one of the toughest things to control because kids don’t really understand the consequences.
-The best thing that you can do is get in habit of leaving the lid down and closing the door so pets can’t get in and supervising children when in the bathroom.
+The best thing that you can do is get in habit of leaving the lid down.
+It also helps to close the door so pets can’t get in and supervising children when in the bathroom.

 Backed up toilets and clogged drains are an unfortunate fact of life for homeowners.
 With these simple tips, you should be able to minimize their effect and take care of most issues you encounter.

-However, if you’re having drain problems you can’t solve easily, however, call in a professional plumber to take care of it for you.
-Don’t hesitate because leaks caused by backed up drains cause water damage to walls, floors and even the framework of the home if they aren’t caught and repaired quickly.
+However, if you’re having drain problems you can’t solve easily, consider calling in a professional plumber to take care of it for you.
+Unfortunately, leaks caused by backed up drains cause water damage to walls, floors and even the framework of the home or RV if they aren’t caught and repaired quickly.

 Better Uses for Plungers

-If you follow the aforementioned tips, you won’t have to worry about having a plunger on hand and you can use your plunger for other things.
+If you follow the aforementioned tips, you won’t have to worry about having a plunger on hand!
+In fact, you could use your plunger for other things.